albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-The method `aMethodThatMayAccessTheChildState()` can be overloaded by any child class and access the state.
+The method `aMethodThatMayAccessTheChildState()` can be overridden by any child class and access the state.
 Now consider the following example of a child class.

 ```java
 package demo;